RMSNews/RMSNews.github.io/_posts/march/2019-04-09-Jokes-And-Riddles.md

 “You pull the words out of his mouth!”

 12.what is more useful when it’s broken?

 “An egg”

-13. Before mount everest was discovered, what was the tallest mountain?
+13. Before Mount Everest was discovered, what was the tallest mountain?

-“mount everest”
+“Mount Everest”

 14. Which is the largest room in the world?